 - Both Phillips head and flat head screwdriver

 Everyone who has ever had to change a flat tire agrees that the moment isn’t really one you want to last.
 The quicker you can get it over with, the better.
 But sometimes replacing a tire requires you to remove the lug nut from the newly flattened rubber.
 And lug nuts are, well, a tough nut to crack, as their removal takes a lot of time and effort.

 Cordless impact wrenches make lug nut removal a much less time-consuming task compared to your standard lug wrench.

 Perhaps the only thing more stressful than your car battery dying is having to ask a stranger “excuse me, can I take 30 minutes of your time to attach my jumper cables to your battery?”
 Or, even worse, when your car has broken down on an abandoned road where no one is around to help.

-Luckily, you can purchase a portable car battery jump starter, a jumper with so much power that all you’ll need is jumper cables and the know-how to hook them up.
+Luckily, you can purchase a portable car battery jump starter, a jumper with so much power that all you’ll need is jumper cables and the know-how to hook them up and your car will start right up.
 The best ones on the market can jumpstart an industrial truck.
 Additionally, some car battery jump starters are designed to double as a USB outlet for charging smartphones and electrical devices and can even triple as a flashlight.

 Portable Air Compressor

 Not all flat tires need immediate replacement.
 In most cases that don’t involve a nail or shard of glass spearing through the rubber, a portable air compressor can combat slow leaks to buy you enough time to drive to a mechanic.
 Sometimes, a portable air compressor can fix the problem entirely.